What is Betterment?

 - iShares Global Green Bond Fund (BGRN): a bond fund that funds environmental projects around the world through green bonds.
 Some of these projects involve renewable energy production

 If you invest in Betterment’s Climate Impact Portfolio, only a small portion of Betterment’s Climate Impact Portfolio will end up directly resulting in renewable energy production.
-However, if you are looking for a diversified portfolio that does not invest in fossil fuels while also holding bonds investing in renewable energy – this is a pretty good fit.
+However, if you are looking for a diversified portfolio that minimizes, but may not eliminate, fossil fuel investments while also holding bonds investing in renewable energy – this is a pretty good fit.

 Join our mailing list.